Scott Maslen

 Scott Alexander Maslen (born 25 June 1971) is an English actor and model, best known for his portrayal as DS Phil Hunter in the ITV police drama series The Bill and Jack Branning in the BBC soap opera EastEnders since 2007.
 He also took part in the 2010 series of Strictly Come Dancing and the 2015 series of Celebrity MasterChef.
 He portrayed Claude Speed in the live-action trailer for Grand Theft Auto 2 in 1999.

 Early life

-Maslen was born in Woolwich, London, England on 25 June 1971.
+Maslen was born in Woolwich, south-east London, England on 25 June 1971.
 As a young boy Maslen admired the Royal Marines and attended Bromley Marines Cadets on a Monday and a Thursday at T.S.
 Narvik in Bromley Common.
 He was brought up in Woolwich and signed up to join the Royal Marines with his school friends, Marcus Marnham and Simon Farnham at the age of 16.
 He later sustained an injury whilst doing the PRMC (Potential Royal Marines Course), resulting in him not gaining entry to the Recruit training course.
 He has been a vegetarian since the age of 18; he discussed this on appearances on both The Paul O'Grady Show and Friday Night with Jonathan Ross.